adelarsq/neoline.vim/README.md

 - [ ] Detect window size to show the right elements
 - [ ] Better support for MS Windows
 - [ ] Better support for dark themes
+- [ ] Add hint about position history

 ## Others 🦕